 29) Sugar gliders can form strong bonds with pet owners

-Taking care of a pet sugar glider is a no joke.
+Taking care of a pet sugar glider is no joke.
 They require a lot of attention and you need to spend a lot of time feeding and playing with them.
-However, the pay off is worth it.
+However, the payoff is worth it.
 Sugar gliders can form strong bonds with their owners if you treat them well.

-30) In captivity, they require a very specific diet
+30) In captivity, sugar gliders require a very specific diet

 Sugar gliders in nature eat a diet that’s hard to replicate in captivity.
 Foods such as the saps they consume in the wild are simply not very widely available in stores.
 Luckily, there are ways to feed pet sugar gliders that emulate their natural diet quite well.